BrendahKiragu/brendah-week-1-code-challenge-bank-transaction-app/README.md

  .**Header**: Displays the header of the application.
  .**SearchBar**: A component for the search input field.
  .**TransactionForm**: A form for adding new transactions.
- .**TransactionTable**: Displays a list of transactions in a table format.
+ .**TransactionTable**: Displays a list of transactions in a table format which can be deleted.

  ## Contributing
 If you'd like to contribute to this project, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.